Introduction

 Temporary shade can reduce stress during the hottest part of the day.

-You do not need to turn the vegetable garden into a dark tent.
-Most crops still need good light.
-The aim is simply to soften the harshest sun, especially for leafy crops, young plants and pots.
+You do not need deep shade.
+You just want to soften the harshest sun, especially for leafy crops, young plants and pots.

 Useful shade options include: